Project Background

 » Initial recommendation for Existing YTC site at 220 Pearl Street for the new facility after robust public and stakeholder engagement;

-» Initial design alternatives; and,
+» Initial design alternatives;

 » Planning-level costs for construction.